fversnel/tzaar/README.md

 You can play tzaar from Clojure and from Java.

+You can create your own AI by implementing the `Player` interface.
-The player implementation should not keep track of the game state.
+Your implementation should not keep track of the game state.
 The game should be able to re-use your AI instance for other games as well.
 When the `play` method on your AI gets called all necessary game state gets passed into it.
 You are of course allowed to use state for purposes of machine learning or anything else other than tracking individual game progress.

-Note that the thread calling `play` does not have to be the same thread each time.
+Note that the thread calling `play` on the `Player` does not have to be the same thread each time.

 ### From Clojure